 - Dirty Fuel Injector Problem.
 An injector is considered to be dirty when fuel residues together with engine gunk and carbon, create a build-up that restricts the fuel flow rate, atomization and distribution of the fuel through the injector.
 This is a common problem and it happens periodically on all vehicle makes, regardless of age!
 We have even encountered this problem on a relatively new 2013 Mercedes C-class injector

 - Clogged Fuel Injector Problem.
 Fuel Injectors can clog from the build-up of foreign objects, most commonly rust.
 This is normally the case if the car has been sitting idle without maintenance for a long period of time.
 Should this be the case, the injector will not be capable of supplying gasoline to the intake manifold.

 - Fuel Injector Does not Open or Does not Close.
 Fuel injector Leaks.
 If the injector has a faulty spring it might not open and thus allow fuel to circulate or it might not be able to close- causing the injector to leak gasoline.

 How OGS Mechanics can fix your broken or stuck Fuel Injector

 At OGS Mechanics, our aim is to get you on the road quickly, safely and conveniently.
 All our mechanics are experienced and all work is covered by a full 1 year guarantee so you can make a booking with confidence.

-OGS Mechanics offers a fuel injector cleaning service from as little as £49 and you can either come to our garage in Finchley, North London – (which is the most convenient option for the customers that live nearby), or otherwise, you can make a booking with our mobile mechanics that cover London and the surrounding areas.
+OGS Mechanics offers a fuel injector diagnostic service from as little as £60 and you can come to our garage in Finchley, North London.

 - Because they cannot remove just the injector alone, they will need to take the whole engine apart and replace the parts (cylinder head) that keep the injector stuck in place with new ones.